-Institute of Physical Metallurgy and Metal Physics (IMM)
+Institute of Physical Metallurgy and Materials Physics (IMM)

-The Institute of Physical Metallurgy and Metal Physics (IMM) from the RWTH Aachen University, in Aachen (Aix-le-Chapelle) in Germany.
+The Institute of Physical Metallurgy and Materials Physics (IMM) from the RWTH Aachen University, in Aachen (Aix-le-Chapelle) in Germany.

 Institute I: General Materials Properties

 The research topics of the institute for general materials properties are related with the mechanical properties of structural materials in a broad sense.
 Testing of the mechanical properties from the nanoscale to macroscopic properties is performed on all aspects including high temperature properties, fatigue, creep, friction and wear.
 Our research direction is focused on understanding the properties from a micro and nanostructural basis.
 Therefore microsopic techniques from electron microscopy and scanning probe microscopy to optical techniques are applied to evaluate the microstructural constitution of materials on all length scales.
 [More information]

 The Pprime (P') Institute is a CNRS (French national center for scientific research) research center founded in 2010 in collaboration with ISAE-ENSMA and the University of Poitiers.
 Composed of more than 600 employees, the research focuses are the engineering sciences and materials physics.
 The institute is divided in three departments: Physics and Mechanics of Materials – Fluids, Thermal and Combustion Sciences – Mechanical Engineering and Complex Systems.
 [More information]